Configure RBAC in the Control Plane

 • Cluster (Serverless clusters have a different set of permissions from BYOC and Dedicated clusters.)

-Redpanda topics are not included.
+• Redpanda topics are not included as a scope.
 For topic-level access control, see Configure RBAC in the Data Plane.

-Users can have multiple roles, as long as they are each for a different resource and scope.
-For example, you could assign a user the Reader role on the organization, the Admin role on a specific resource group, and the Writer role on a specific cluster.
+Users can have multiple roles if each role binding applies to a different resource or scope.
+For example, a user could have the Reader role for the organization, the Admin role for a specific resource group, and the Writer role for a specific cluster.

-When you delete a role, Redpanda removes it from any user or service account it is attached to, and permissions are revoked.
+When you delete a custom role, Redpanda removes it from any users or service accounts assigned to it, and the associated permissions are revoked.

 Predefined roles